Qubit spin ice: Materials and Methods

 Here we describe the annealing protocol by which our spin ice system is relaxed.
 Each experiment described in this work consists of many repeated calls to the QA system.

-The QA realizes the TFIM Hamiltonian (\ref{eq:ham}) in a parameterized form using an annealing parameter $0\leq s\leq 1$:
+The QA realizes the TFIM Hamiltonian (Eq.~1) in a parameterized form using an annealing parameter $0\leq s\leq 1$:

 For each call, the QA system is programmed with the terms $J_{ij}$ and $h_i$, initialized in a random classical spin state, then evolved by modulation of $s$.
 A chain of 128 classical output states is generated; between one output state and the next, quantum and thermal fluctuations are turned on (by reducing $s$ from $1$ to a value $s^*$ that gives the desired parameters $\mathcal J(s^*)$ and $\Gamma(s^*)$), held for a pause duration $t_p$, then turned off (by increasing $s$ from $s^*$ to $1$).
-For Fig.~\ref{fig:2} and Fig.~\ref{fig:4}, $t_p=\SI{512}{\micro s}$.
-For Fig.~\ref{fig:3}, $t_p=\SI{1}{\micro s}$.
-The rate of change of $s$ is denoted $ds/dt = t_q$, which throughout this work is $\SI{1}{\micro s}^{-1}$, the fastest allowed by the system.
+For Figs.~2, 4, and S6, $t_p= 256 \mu s $.
+For Figs.~3 and S5, $t_p= 1 \mu s$.
+The rate of change of $s$ is denoted $dt/ds = t_q$, which throughout this work is $ 1 \mu s$, the fastest allowed by the system.

-This cycle of turning quantum and thermal fluctuations on and off is shown in Fig.~\ref{fig:protocol}.
-Between each reverse anneal is a readout taking $\SI{0.2}{ms}$ and a pause of $\SI{0.5}{ms}$.
-Note that quantum fluctuations are induced by the transverse field $\Gamma$, whereas thermal fluctuations arise from the system coupling to the environment; experiments are run at a fixed temperature of $T=\SI{10}{mK}$.
+This cycle of turning quantum and thermal fluctuations on and off is shown in Fig.~S3.
+Between each reverse anneal is a readout taking $0.2 ms$ and a pause of $0.5 ms - t_p$; we denote this combined inter-anneal wait by $t_w = 0.7 ms - t_p$.
+Note that quantum fluctuations are induced by the transverse field $\Gamma$, whereas thermal fluctuations arise from the system coupling to the environment; experiments are run at a fixed temperature of $T= 10$ mK.
 Thus the strengths of the quantum and thermal fluctuations relative to the Ising energy scale are given by $\Gamma/J$ and $T/J$ respectively.

 We repeat the 128-step QA chain many times for each experiment, reporting average statistics.
-The main results (Figs.~\ref{fig:2} and \ref{fig:4}) reflect 200 repetitions using 20 lattice embeddings; the first 16 steps of each 128-step chain are discarded as burn-in.
-This gives a total of $448,000$ samples for each choice of parameters.
+The main results (Figs.~2 and 4) reflect 200 repetitions using 20 lattice embeddings each; the first 16 steps of each 128-step chain are discarded as burn-in.
+Thus each panel of Fig.~2 and Fig.~4 is derived from a total of $448,000$ samples (except for panels in the first column of Fig.~2, which present seven coupling energy scales using a total of $3,136,000$ samples).